-The “Zero-Gravity Band” (ZGB) is a disruptive scientific and artistic project led by Albert Barqué-Duran, Phd (Honorary Research Fellow and Artist at City, University of London), Marc Marzenit (Audio Engineer and Electronic Music Producer) and Elisa Ferrè, Phd (Director VeME Lab at Royal Holloway, University of London).
+The “Zero-Gravity Band” (ZGB) is an awarded disruptive scientific and artistic project led by Albert Barqué-Duran, Phd (Honorary Research Fellow and Artist at City, University of London), Marc Marzenit (Audio Engineer and Electronic Music Producer) and Elisa Ferrè, Phd (Director VeME Lab at Royal Holloway, University of London).
 The ZGB project is produced by Quo Artis, an Art and Science Foundation.

 The ZGB perfectly combines art and research to explore the concept of art outside planet Earth.
 Specifically, it examines how both the production and perception of art changes when we are not restricted to the physical laws and framework that planet Earth’s gravity imposes to us.
 To overcome to terrestrial gravity, we are taking part on a series of parabolic flights with the aim to produce an artwork designed and motivated to be experienced and perceived in microgravity.